OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. Because the `sync` method is asynchronous, ensure that it has completed before your code calls the properties that were fetched.

-These steps must be completed whenever your code needs to *read* information from the Office document.
+The following step must be completed whenever your code needs to *read* information from the Office document.

 1. Within the `insertTextIntoRange()` function, replace `TODO2` with the following code.